This article was updated on May 1st, 2023

 Watch out, puppies!

 Being naughty and eating something you shouldn’t have is a leading cause of vomiting.
 And as all dog parents know, young puppies are very skilled at getting into trouble, especially when there is chewing involved!
-Stuffing from toys, fabric, furniture, leaves, grass, flowers, rotten food, trash bins, etc. can all bring on a sudden bout of vomiting.
-When throw up comes out of nowhere, it is the body’s way of trying to expel a foreign object that has become trapped within the gastrointestinal system.
-This is actually a good thing, because once free, it clears up any blockages in the intestine.
+Stuffing from toys, fabric, furniture, leaves, grass, flowers, rotten food, trash bins, etc., can all bring on a sudden bout of vomiting.
+When vomit comes out of nowhere, it is the body’s way of trying to expel a foreign object that has become trapped within the gastrointestinal system.
+This is actually a good thing because once free, it clears up any blockages in the gastrointestinal tract.

 Our advice?
-Keep tempting objects out of reach, firmly close the garbage lid, and supervise your dog any time they’re in a non dog proof area.
+Keep tempting objects out of reach, firmly close the garbage lid, and supervise your dog any time they’re in a non-dog-proof area.
+If your dog vomits repeatedly, especially if they have a possibility of foreign body ingestion, you must take them to the vet promptly.

 Dogs who begin to vomit frequently but show no other signs of illness should be taken for blood tests and ultrasound scans.